fscorrupt/awesome-stars/README.md

 ## PowerShell

+- [Micke-K/IntuneManagement](https://github.com/Micke-K/IntuneManagement) - Copy, export, import, delete, document and compare policies and profiles in Intune and Azure with PowerShell script and WPF UI.
+Import ADMX files and registry settings with ADMX ingestion.
+View and edit PowerShell script.
 - [markkerry/MSIPatches](https://github.com/markkerry/MSIPatches) - Detect and move orphaned patches from "C:\Windows\Installer" using this PowerShell module
 - [libDrive/libDrive](https://github.com/libDrive/libDrive) - libDrive is a Google Drive media library manager and indexer, similar to Plex, that organizes Google Drive media to offer an intuitive and user-friendly experience.
 - [stax76/Get-MediaInfo](https://github.com/stax76/Get-MediaInfo) - Get-MediaInfo is a PowerShell MediaInfo solution